FlorianPicca/Linked-Pixel-Steganography/README.md

 - [x] Making the script callable with arguments.
 - [ ] Improving the execution time on larger data:
   - [ ] Improving the random block location choice to minimise collisions.
-  - [ ] Improving space managment to gain storage.
+  - [ ] Improving space management to gain storage.
 - [ ] Adding support for multiple LSB usage.